-Recruitment now open for 2021 season BFT-ROP purse season
+Recruitment now closed for 2021 season BFT-ROP purse season

 MRAG are a unique and highly motivated consulting firm dedicated to promoting sustainable utilization of natural resources through sound integrated management policies and practices.
 As a leader in this field, MRAG has a long and highly productive history of designing and implementing integrated resource management systems in marine environments.
 MRAG currently manage a number of fisheries observer programmes and we are actively recruiting for the ICCAT Regional Observer Programme for Bluefin Tuna (ROP-BFT) (https://www.iccat.int/en/ROPbft.html).